owncloud/ocis/ocis/getting-started/demo-users.md

 geekdocFilePath: demo-users.md
 ---

-As long as oCIS is released as [technology preview]({{< ref "../release_roadmap#release_roadmap" >}}) it will come with default demo users.
+oCIS has the option to create demo users during the first startup.
 These enable you to do quick testing and developing.

 {{< hint info >}}
-To skip the generation of demo users, run the inital setup step with an additional environment variable.
+To create the demo users, run the inital setup step with an additional environment variable.
-`ACCOUNTS_DEMO_USERS_AND_GROUPS=false ./bin/ocis server` generates only the admin, and one user for IDP and Reva respectively.
+`ACCOUNTS_DEMO_USERS_AND_GROUPS=true ./bin/ocis server` will generate the demo users listed in the table below.
+By default, it only generates the admin and one user for IDP and Reva respectively.
 {{< /hint >}}

 Following users are available in the demo set: